AdobeDocs/experience-manager-dispatcher.en/help/using/dispatcher-domains.md

 [Fri Nov 02 16:27:18 2012] [I] [24974(140006182991616)] Dispatcher initialized (build 4.1.2)
 ```

-### Configure Sling Mapping for Resource Resolution {#configure-sling-mapping-for-resource-resolution}
+### Configure Sling mapping for resource resolution {#configure-sling-mapping-for-resource-resolution}

-Use Sling mapping for resource resolution so that domain-based URLs resolve to content on the AEM publish instance.
+Use `Sling` mapping for resource resolution so that domain-based URLs resolve to content on the AEM publish instance.
 The resource mapping translates the incoming URLs from Dispatcher (originally from client HTTP requests) to content nodes.

-To learn about Sling resource mapping, see [Mappings for Resource Resolution](https://sling.apache.org/documentation/the-sling-engine/mappings-for-resource-resolution.html) in the Sling documentation.
+To learn about `Sling` resource mapping, see [Mappings for Resource Resolution](https://sling.apache.org/documentation/the-sling-engine/mappings-for-resource-resolution.html) in the `Sling` documentation.

 Typically, mappings are required for the following resources, although other mappings can be necessary: